s-vargas/sv.net/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Current PhD student at UMD from Jacksonville, Florida.
-Growing up in diverse environments sparked my interest in race and identity at an early age.
+Current PhD student in Government and Politics at the University of Maryland.
+From Jacksonville, Florida, growing up in diverse environments sparked my interest in race and identity at an early age.
 In my free time I am often enjoying a TV show, crocheting, or reading.